 I need to overturn what isn’t working.
-I fear being powerless, trapped or ineffectual.
 I have spent a lifetime learning the tools and techniques that will help me create change.

 - Project / program / portfolio management: Structured techniques for delivering new products and processes on time, within budget and to the correct scope; and